bl4de/research/raa-ransomware-analysis/README.md

 **LMz()** function is executed for every drive (drives are stored in element of index 0 and this element is also an array - that is why
 **kAgTDYi[0][EPtLPm]** is used)

 **LMz()** contains a lot of _if..else if_ conditions.
-The only purpose of this function is to iterate over all files on drive and create one, long string with filenames of particular types (images, MS Office documents, PDF files, Zip archives, Photoshop files - see extensions in function body?).
+The only purpose of this function is to iterate over all files on drive and create one, long string with filenames of particular types (images, MS Office documents, PDF files, Zip archives, Photoshop files - do you see variables initialized by strings containing some popular files extensions in function body?).
 Those filenames are concatenated together with **TBucypWw** key as separator, which is then used to split this string into array in the next line in **nXmsNjMpKTv()**.

+Extensions such as _.locked_ are omitted.

 Next, as new element of **kAgTDYi** a new array is build from all previously generated arrays with filenames (in other words: _concat()_ joins array with filenames extracted from actual drive with current value of **kAgTDYi[1]**).

 Next, quick cleanup is performed on those list - all empty entries are removed: